creditimpact/PURAIFY/engines/vault/README.md

 # Vault Engine

+> This engine is part of the PURAIFY system.
+For full system overview, see the main [README.md](../../README.md)

 ## 🧠 Overview

 The Vault Engine is the **secure credential store** within the PURAIFY ecosystem.
 Its role is to manage and provide access to **API keys, tokens, secrets, and credentials** needed by other engines (e.g., Execution Engine) to interact with external systems such as Slack, Notion, Gmail, Google Sheets, and more.